Do you feel alone in your speaking and writing ministry?

 We delight to see God working in many different ministries, and we want to come alongside women to sharpen their skills.
 Putting our years of experience to work to equip you for growth is what we love to do more than anything.

 Here are the ways Melanie and I love serving you.

 - Through our weekly speaking and writing tips that you can access along with a free gift by clicking here.

 - Through our individualized coaching.
 Click here to read about Amy’s speaking services and click here to read about Melanie’s writing services.

-Amy Carroll, founder and director of Next Step, spent years in the classroom before beginning her 12-year speaking career.
+Amy Carroll, founder and director of Next Step, spent years in the classroom before beginning her 15-year speaking career.
 Her love for teaching as well as her speaking experiences fuel her desire to pass on what she’s learned to other speakers

 Amy’s knack for breaking big ideas into small, understandable parts contribute to her appeal as a speaker and author for Proverbs 31 Ministries.
 She also has experience in women’s ministry which gives her insight into the needs of women and their leaders.
 Amy was the women’s ministry director at her church in Burlington for three years before moving to Holly Springs, NC where she served for three years on the women’s council at her church.
-Teaching is in her blood, and she delights in leading a Sunday school class for women of all ages.
+Teaching is in her blood, and she delighted in leading a Sunday school class for women of all ages for 13 years.
 Her belief in the power of collaborative learning keeps her on a constant quest for learning and sharing.

-Amy is the author of Breaking Up with Perfect and contributing author to several other books.
+Amy is the author of Breaking Up with Perfect and Exhale as well as contributor to several other books.
 She loves interacting with the Proverbs 31 Ministries community through her monthly Encouragement for Today devotions.
+And because she loves a great story, one of her favorite jobs is co-hosting Grit ‘n’ Grace the Podcast.